Albania–Russia relations

-The establishment of diplomatic relations between Albania and the Soviet Union happened on April 7, 1924.
+The establishment of diplomatic relations between Albania and Russia happened on April 7, 1924.
 Both countries were also allies in the Warsaw Pact.
 Albania has an embassy in Moscow.
 Russia has an embassy in Tirana.

 Both countries are full members of the Organization of the Black Sea Economic Cooperation, Organization for Security and Co-operation in Europe and the Organisation of Islamic Cooperation (Albania is a member, while Russia is an observer state).

 Albania and Imperial Russia

 During the Balkan Wars (1912–1913), Albanians declared the independence of Albania from the Ottoman Empire.
 Austria-Hungary and Italy supported Albanian independence and one of their reasons for recognition was to halt the growth of Russian influence in the region.
 Russia and France opposed Albanian aims due to their support for Serbia, and both backed their Balkan allies proposals for less territory and coast for the new borders of the Albanian state.